zenialexandre/lotus/tutorial/README.md

             Vector2::new(0.50, 0.50)
         )),
         Box::new(Collision::new(Collider::new_simple(GeometryType::Square))),
+        // Gravity created with a specific value.
+        Box::new(Gravity::new(0.0)),
         Box::new(Velocity::new(Vector2::new(0.2, 0.2))),
         // The first parameter is the type of the body, in this case: Dynamic.
         // The next parameter is the mass of the body (it will affect movement after collisions with other objects with mass).